 One of our favorite types of commissions we receive at Rodeo are custom painted frames.
 When we receive a request for custom paint we walk the owner through what to expect on each step.

 - Step 1: Commit to the custom design process by purchasing your frameset.

 - Step 2: A discussion about what the inspiration will be and what themes the owner would like to weave into the design of the bike.

-- Step 4: We confirm pricing, shades of color (with physical paint chips or Pantone colors), and get your approval to proceed.
+- Step 4: We confirm pricing, shades of color, and get your approval to proceed.

 - Step 6: We assemble the final bike or ship the completed frameset to you.